jolson490/FantasyFootball/README.md

  * Middle Tier: Java 8.
 Spring Data JPA (and Hibernate).
  * Back End: SQL database.

-Tools: Maven, Tomcat.
-AWS & Jenkins.
-(And Eclipse and Git.)
+Tools: AWS, Jenkins, Maven, Docker, & Tomcat.

 ## CI/CD

 Via AWS CodePipeline, the following is setup/integrated (see [this AWS CI/CD blog](https://aws.amazon.com/blogs/devops/building-continuous-deployment-on-aws-with-aws-codepipeline-jenkins-and-aws-elastic-beanstalk) for more info):
  * this GitHub repository is polled every minute (for each pushed commit, a build is automatically kicked off)...
  * ...Jenkins (a CI server - running in a stand-alone AWS EC2 instance) does a build (via Maven)
- * ...Elastic Beanstalk (also has an EC2 instance - for each successful build, the updated application gets deployed to this instance)
+ * ...Elastic Beanstalk (also has an EC2 instance - for each successful build, this application's updated zip gets deployed by CodePipeline to a Docker container in this instance)

+## Docker in AWS

+For simplicity:
+ * Instead of creating [2 containers](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html) (with an ECS cluster of 2 EC2 instances - 1 instance/container for this app and 1 for the database), I chose to: run the database in AWS RDS, and create a [single container](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker-singlecontainer-deploy.html) for this app.
+ * I chose to not use ECS, because I did not need its greater overall flexibility (compared to the [Docker functionality offered by Elastic Beanstalk](https://aws.amazon.com/blogs/aws/aws-elastic-beanstalk-for-docker/)).
+ * I did not utilize a Docker image repository (e.g. Docker Hub or AWS ECR).
+(So the image is simply/solely created & stored on the EC2 instance for my Elastic Beanstalk application/environment.)

 ## Current State